kmfaizullah/VisualTracker/README.md

 # VisualTracker : A React application to visualize company annual statistics
 This is a react based application to show a company annual statistical data.
 Last standing data is visualized through a Card and full company growth report is being visualized using a line chart.
-For the visualization, application reads JSON format data from local machine.
+For the visualization, application reads JSON format data from local machine. <b>
+  <b> Technology/Tools : </b> React.Js, Material UI, Hooks, JSON, HTML and CSS

-#### <a href ="https://youtu.be/jgoGXIvp7qo"> Click here to see the Project demo </a>
+ <h6><a href ="https://youtu.be/jgoGXIvp7qo"> Click here to see the Project demo </a> </h6>

 ### Requirements
 1. The application has developed and tested in windows 10. <br>